 FAQs

-Who’s responsible for managing construction change orders?
+Who manages construction change orders?

-What is an acceptable construction change order percentage?
+What is an acceptable change-order percentage?

-Is a Request for Information (RFI) a change order?
+Is an RFI a change order?

 Relevant Resources: